Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass: Methods

-The following section introduces our data, which combines field-based measurements with ALS point clouds.
-Afterwards, in Section~\ref{sec:neural}, we present three conceptually different deep learning architectures from the literature and summarize the changes made to adjust them for point cloud regression.
-Section~\ref{sec:experiments} describes the experiments including the baseline algorithms and the data set preparation.
-The results are presented and discussed in a broader context in Section~\ref{sec:results} before we conclude in Section~\ref{sec:conclusions}.
+In the following, we first introduce the data used in this study in Section~\ref{sec:forest_data}, which combines field-based biomass and wood volume measurements with ALS point clouds.
+Afterwards, in Section~\ref{sec:neural} the assessed deep learning architectures are presented along with their required adjustments for point cloud regression.
+The established baseline methods, which rely on statics derived from the point clouds are discussed in Section~\ref{sec:baseline}.
+Finally, we give details on why and how to correct the bias for least-square regression tasks in Section~\ref{sec:bias}.

-\section{Forest Data}
+\subsection{Forest Data}

-This section sketches how field studies obtain biomass (and thereby carbon stocks) as well as wood volume estimates in a systematic way for monitoring forests.\footnote{In this study, we consider data collected for Denmark, but our approach should be applicable for other areas in the world as well.} We also introduce the \lidar{} data that are linked to these measurements.
+This section gives details on the two used data sources and their processing.
+First, the inventory data of AGB and wood volume are described, as well as how they were collected.
+Then, we report on the \lidar{} data linked to these measurements.